BUMETCS673/project-microserviceteamtwo/README.md

 ```
 The application will start on `http://localhost:8080`.

+Demo Application is hosted on "https://promanager-v1-b1f0addf3fcb.herokuapp.com/apiv1/project/getIdWiseProject/proj_001" this is one of the endpoints of it.

 ### API Demo

 The API endpoints are documented in the `API demo` folder, which contains a Python notebook with examples of REST calls implemented in the application.